 Popular OF Hunter Pence returning to Giants

-The Giants announced Friday night they signed Pence to a one-year, $3 million deal.
-He can also earn up to an additional $2.5 million in various roster and performance bonuses.
+The Giants announced Friday night they had signed Pence, who can also earn up to an additional $2.5 million in various roster and performance bonuses.

+On its Twitter handle, San Francisco posted: “Reunited and it feels so good … Welcome Back, (at)hunterpence.”

 Giants president of baseball operations Farhan Zaidi said Thursday he expected to make roster additions before early next week when the team begins spring training.